 Students are not allowed to leave campus during the school day without expressed consent from a parent, either through a note or a phone call.
 Students must sign out in attendance before leaving campus.

-At the end of the instructional day, students not involved in extracurricular activities must leave campus within 20 minutes.
+At the end of the instructional day, students not involved in extracurricular activities must leave campus by 4:05 p.m.

 LEAVING CLASS FOR OTHER AREAS OF THE SCHOOL